DanielEduardoLopez/DataJobsMX-Nov2023/README.md

 Which data job category has the highest salary in the Mexican labor market in November 2023 according to the OCC website?
 ____
 ### **4. Hypothesis** <a class="anchor" id="hypothesis"></a>
-The **Data Scientist** position has the highest salary in the Mexican labor market in November 2023 according to the OCC website.
+The **Data Architect** position has the highest salary in the Mexican labor market in November 2023 according to the OCC website.
 ____
 ### **5. Abridged Methodology** <a class="anchor" id="methodology"></a>
 The methodology of the present study is based on Rollin’s Foundational Methodology for Data Science (Rollins, 2015).